When I bought my first home, I was so overjoyed that I didn’t even realize that my front yard landscape was the eyesore of the street.

 - You will need some Mason Jars & solar powered fairy lights!
 If you have any mason jars left over, try out these other decoration ideas!

 I personally think a nice pathway adds major curve-appeal and property value to a lot.

 When I moved into my most recent home, I could not stand the pathway leading to the house.
-I bought a house that had a tiny front yard so my pathway was only a few steps, but every step was pure ugly.
+I bought a house that had a tiny front pathway, but every step was pure ugly.
 The previous owner essentially put a bunch of different colored stones into the ground, and over the years it naturally formed a path of flat rocks and lots of weeds.

 I decided to spend a Saturday digging out rocks and weeds, and another day refilling the pathway.
 When my DIY pathway was done, my house looked exponentially better!

-With the decorations and suggestions listed above, I hope you love your front yard as much I do with mine!
+With the decorations and suggestions listed above, I hope you fall in love with your new and improved landscape!